zorazrw/zorazrw.github.io/_pages/about.md

 Get Connected
 ------
-- If you want to get connected, discuss potential project ideas, ask about CMU application, or any other relevant topics, you can book a 15-minute meeting via [calendly](https://calendly.com/zorazrw/15-min-meeting).
-- If you are taking 11-891 (neural code generation) and want to chat about project ideas, my office hours are available every Friday 4-5 pm EST.
+- If you want to get connected, discuss potential project ideas, ask about CMU application, or chat about any other relevant topics, my office hours are available every Friday 4-5 pm EST. Email me to secure a time to chat!
 - I often mentor a few students every semester.
 If you are an undergrad/master's student at CMU and interested in NLP, please reach out to me by email.
-- If you are from underrepresented groups, or do not have much research experience, you are encouraged to reach out!
+If you are from underrepresented groups, or do not have much research experience, you are encouraged to reach out!

 NLP Research Experience
 ------